GhostPack/SharpDPAPI/README.md

       SharpChrome backupkey [/server:SERVER.domain] [/file:key.pvk]

-    Global arguments for the 'cookies' and 'logins' commands:
+    Global arguments for the 'cookies', 'logins', and 'statekeys' commands:

         Decryption:
             /unprotect          -   force use of CryptUnprotectData() (default for unprivileged execution) /password:X         -   first decrypt the current user's masterkeys using a plaintext password.
 Works with any function, as well as remotely.
             GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption
-            /mkfile:FILE    -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...  -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys /pvk:key.pvk    -   use a DPAPI domain private key file to first decrypt reachable user masterkeys
+            /mkfile:FILE        -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys /pvk:key.pvk        -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /statekey:X         -   a decrypted AES state key (from the 'statekeys' command)

         Targeting:
-            /target:FILE    -   triage a specific 'Cookies' or 'Login Data' file location /server:SERVER  -   triage a remote server, assuming admin access (note: must use with /pvk:KEY)
+            /target:FILE        -   triage a specific 'Cookies', 'Login Data', or 'Local State' file location /server:SERVER      -   triage a remote server, assuming admin access (note: must use with /pvk:KEY) /browser:X          -   triage 'chrome' (the default) or (chromium-based) 'edge'

         Output:
             /format:X           -   either 'csv' (default) or 'table' display /showall            -   show Login Data entries with null passwords and expired Cookies instead of filtering (default)
+            /consoleoutfile:X   -   output all console output to a file on disk

     'cookies' command specific arguments:

             /cookie:"REGEX"     -   only return cookies where the cookie name matches the supplied regex /url:"REGEX"        -   only return cookies where the cookie URL matches the supplied regex /format:json        -   output cookie values in an EditThisCookie JSON import format.
 Best when used with a regex!
             /setneverexpire     -   set expirations for cookies output to now + 100 years (for json output)